Growth Metrics

 Levi Strauss (LEVI) Short-Term Debt issuances (2016 - 2020)

-Levi Strauss' Short-Term Debt issuances history spans 11 years, with the latest figure at $296.6 million for Q2 2020.
+Levi Strauss filings provide 11 years of Short-Term Debt issuances readings, the most recent being $296.6 million for Q2 2020.

 • In the past five years, Short-Term Debt issuances ranged from a high of $296.6 million in Q2 2020 to a low of -$32.8 million in Q4 2019.